How Best Seller Lists Actually Work (And Why To Avoid Them)

 I say that from experience.

-And even if you recognize it that status as the reason you care about being a bestselling author, the best thing you can do is ADMIT this to yourself.
+And even if you recognize that status is the reason you care about being a bestselling author, the best thing you can do is ADMIT this to yourself.
 If you admit it, you can focus fully on that goal, make a realistic plan, and give yourself a realistic shot at actually hitting it.

 But don’t pretend that having a bestselling book is for a reason that it’s not.
 For those authors who see a book as a marketing tool to get something else you value, and the ego portion is not very important, the conclusion is obvious: